Whimsy Stick

 The Direct Answer

 Why is my Husky still hyper after long walks?
-Huskies were bred to run for hours pulling sleds across the Arctic.
-Specifically, their cardiovascular system was selected for steady-state aerobic endurance that exceeds nearly every other breed.
-So a 90-minute walk does not deplete a Husky’s energy budget.
-It barely scratches the surface.
-What walks fail to provide is intensity and instinct satisfaction.
-A Husky needs 10 to 15 minutes of structured, prey-driven, explosive movement that completes the predatory motor pattern.
-That is what produces a calm Husky.
-More walking will not.
-So for the broader frame, see how to exercise a dog without walking.
+Huskies were bred to pull sleds across the Arctic for hours.
+A 90-minute walk barely scratches the surface.
+What works: 10 to 15 minutes of structured, prey-driven movement that finishes the predatory motor pattern.
+That produces a calm Husky.
+More walking won’t.

 The routine in one minute